typesafegithub/github-workflows-kt/README.md

        }
    }

-   writeWorkflows(
-      addConsistencyCheck = true,
-      workflows = listOf(
-          workflow
-      ),
-      args
-   )
+   println(workflow.toYaml())
    ```

    Explanation: first, we create a workflow with the DSL provided by this library.
 The reason it needs source and target
    file paths is to be able to generate consistency checks, to ensure that both source and target files are in sync.
    You'll see it in a moment in the generated file.What's written to the `workflow` variable is an object of type
    `it.krzeminski.githubactions.domain.Workflow`, it's not a YAML yet.
-However, a call to `writeWorkflows` function
+However, a call to `toYaml()` extension function
-   writes all the workflows into their respective files, the reason it needs `args` is that the consistency check
-   passes the workflow name as parameter and expects the yaml output on stdout to compare it against the real file.
+   does the final piece of job.

-   Alternatively, on `workflow` there exists `toYaml()` which returns the yaml as a string, and `writeToFile()` which puts the string
+   Alternatively, apart from `toYaml()` which returns a string, there's also `writeToFile()` which puts the string
    straight into the file specified in workflow's `targetFile`.
 It may come in handy when operating on multiple
    workflows and having automation that regenerates them.
-Note that this function doesn't provide consistency check.
-4. Generate the YAML by calling the above script and redirecting its output to the desired YAML file path:
+4. Generate the YAML by calling the above script
    ```
    .github/workflows/hello_world_workflow.main.kts
    ```